 How to prepare before a laser hair removal session?

-You should NOT remove your hair by plucking, epilating, threading, or waxing starting 6 weeks before treatment and until you finish all your laser sessions, including touch ups.
+You should NOT remove your hair by plucking, epilating, threading, or waxing starting six weeks before treatment and until you finish all your laser sessions, including touch-ups.
 This is because the hair follicle needs to be present in order to be targeted by the laser!
 Otherwise, treatment will render ineffective.
 Shaving is your only option.

 You should not shave or use lotions after your session to avoid irritation.

-I was advised to shave 24 hours prior treatment.
-This will depend on the machine used though.
-I’ve had two sessions of Diode laser done back in 2019 and the hair needed to be about 2mm above the skin surface.
-They kept postponing my sessions because the hair was not in the needed length, so I stopped going altogether.
+I was advised to shave 24 hours before treatment.
+This will depend on the machine used, though.
+I’ve had two Diode laser sessions done in 2019, and the hair needed to be about 2mm above the skin surface.
+They kept postponing my sessions because the hair was not in the required length, so I stopped going altogether.
 But I found a way later!

-The truth is that hair doesn’t grow at the same speed on every area.
+The truth is that hair grows at different speeds in every area.
 I tried to observe my hair growth for some time, and I noticed that the hair on my bikini area grows the fastest.
 Then the hair below the knee, and then thighs, armpits, and arms.

 TIP!
 There are two things you can do in this case: